cysouw/diathesis/text/c07_participle.md

 ### [ N | – ] *werden + Partizip* Impersonal passive {#sec:participles-werden-impersonal-passive}

-The impersonal passive is a widely discussed phenomenon in German grammar that occurs with some intransitive verbs.
+The *werden + Partizip* impersonal passive is a widely discussed phenomenon in German grammar that occurs with some intransitive verbs [@next a,b].

-Auch für Intransitiva, aber nicht alle! nur agentiv

 A special and very atypical characteristic of this diathesis is that there is no grammatical subject expressed.
 Typically in German, when a subject is dropped, then a valency-simulating pronoun *es* is inserted (see [@sec:intro-es]).
-However, in this diathesis any pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence (*Vorfeld*) is empty).
+However, in this diathesis any pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence, i.e. the *Vorfeld*, is empty).
 In contrast, when the first position is filled, the pronoun *es* is absent [@next b].

+This diathesis has become famous in grammatical discussion becuase of the claimed correlation with unaccusativity (see [@sec:participles-restrictions]).
+Basically, the claim is that there is a correlation between the *sein/haben* selection in the Perfect and the possibility of the *werden* impersonal passive.
+Concretely, the claim is that (agentive) intransitive verbs with *haben* allow for the impersonal passive [@next a.b], while (patientive) intransitive verbs with *sein* do not [@next c,d].

 ::: ex
-- Das kleine Kind schläft.
+- Das kleine Kind schläft. \
+  Das kleine Kind hat geschlafen
 - Es wird jetzt geschlafen. \
   Jetzt wird (*es) geschlafen.
-- Das kleine Kind schläft ein.
+- Das kleine Kind schläft ein. \
+  Das kleine Kind ist eingeschlafen.
 - ^* Jetzt wird eingeschlafen.
 :::

-This diathesis has become famous in grammatical discussion becuase of the claimed correlation with unaccusativity (see [@sec:participles-restrictions]).
-Basically, the claim is that there is a correlation between the *sein/haben* selection in the Perfect and the possibility of the *werden* impersonal passive.
-Concretely, the claim is that (agentive) intransitive verbs with *haben* allow for the impersonal passive, while (patientive) intransitive verbs with *sein* do not.
 Although there indeed seems to be a tendency here, there are many counterexamples.
-For example, for verbs with *haben* like *lügen* 'to lie', *jucken* 'to itch' or *blühen* 'to blossom' it appears to be neigh impossible to use an impersonal passive.
+For example, with verbs with *haben + Partizip* like *lügen* 'to lie', *jucken* 'to itch' or *blühen* 'to blossom' it appears to be neigh impossible to use an impersonal passive.
 Possible examples are attested only with additional modal verbs like *können* or *dürfen* [@next].
+In contrast, intransitive verbs with *sein* mostly do not allow for the impersonal passive, though examples can be found rather easily in corpora [@nnext].
+This phenomenon clearly needs more in-depth corpus research.

 ::: ex
 - In den Rieselfeldern kann ungehemmt gestunken und gelärmt werden.^[DWDS: Die Zeit, 16.12.1983, Nr.
 51]
-- Im Gericht gibt es Fragen, bei denen gelügt werden darf.^[http://www.rhetorik.ch/Aktuell/11/01_27/index.html, accessed June 4, 2021]
+- Im Gericht gibt es Fragen, bei denen gelügt werden darf.^[Attested on http://www.rhetorik.ch/Aktuell/11/01_27/index.html, accessed June 4, 2021]
 :::

-In contrast, intransitive verbs with *sein* mostly do not allow for the impersonal passive, though examples can be found rather easily in corpora [@next].
-This phenomenon clearly needs more in-depth corpus research.

 ::: ex
 - Lange Zeit weiß niemand - Patrick eingeschlossen - wovor hier eigentlich geflohen wird.^[DWDS: Der Tagesspiegel, 05.01.2002]